Doctor of Ministry

 The Doctor of Ministry meets the specifications for a Doctoral Degree (Professional) set by the Australian Qualifications Framework.
 It provides men and women with the opportunity to pursue advanced study in Christian Life and Ministry by research at the highest academic level in the context of professional practice, with supporting specialist coursework.
 It is designed for those who seek to expand their own understanding and develop new knowledge in professional ministry contexts, or for the personal transformation of the individual in academic and vocational areas.

-In both cases, The specialist coursework components enhance the candidate’s capacity for academic research in the context of professional practice and (i) prepares the candidate to develop a specific thesis proposal, and in the case of (ii) contribute to the content of the thesis through the coursework study itself. a specific Thesis Proposal.
+In both cases, the specialist coursework and milestone components enhance the candidate’s capacity for academic research in the context of professional practice and (i) prepares the candidate to develop a specific thesis proposal, and in the case of (ii) contribute to the content of the thesis through the milestone tasks.
 The research and thesis component provides the opportunity for the candidate to embark on a significant, extended piece of research, which investigates an area of Christian Life and Ministry in a systematic, creative and comprehensive manner.
 The research will contribute to knowledge in an original way.

 Applications are open all year round.
 Apply well in advance (at least 8 weeks prior to your start date) to allow for a timely response to your application.
 If your application cannot be processed in time, it will be considered for the next possible research period.